 The building was built in 2013 as the regional headquarters of the global security company G4S.
 The cash management centre for Northern Estonia is also located on the underground floor of the building.
 The property has good visibility and access from the arterial Paldiski road.
-The land plot allows for future development of an additional office building with a GLA of 13,000 sq. m.
+The land plot allows for future development of an additional office building with a gross leasable area of 13,000 sq. m.
+In Q2 the management team initiated a development project with architects and the city of Tallinn.

 The total gross space of the G4S headquarters is 8,363 sq. m.
 It has one key tenant - G4S, who has rented the whole building under a long-term agreement.
-2 floors of the building are sub-leased to a leading Estonian software company Pipedrive and has also some smaller sub-tenants.
-Average direct property yield during Q1 was 7.4%.
+2 floors of the building are sub-leased to a leading Estonian software company Pipedrive and there are also some smaller sub-tenants.
+Average direct property yield during Q2 was 7.5% (Q1 2017: 7.4%).